 - 11.2.1 The Authority shall monitor and periodically report on the Charter School's progress in relation to the indicators, measures, metrics and targets set out in the Charter School Performance Framework.
-Such reporting shall take place at least annually. - 11.2.2 The Charter School's performance in relation to the indicators, measures, metrics and targets set forth in the Charter School Performance Framework shall provide the basis upon which the Authority will decide whether to renew the Charter Contract at the end of the term. - 11.2.3 The Parties intend that, where this Charter Contract references or is contingent upon state or federal accountability laws, that they be bound by any applicable modification or amendments to such laws upon the effective date of said modifications or amendments.
+Such reporting shall take place at least annually. - 11.2.2 The Charter School's performance in relation to the indicators, measures, metrics and targets set forth in the Charter School Performance Framework shall provide the basis upon which the Authority will decide whether to renew the Charter Contract at the end of the term pursuant to NRS 388A.285↓ - 11.2.3 The Parties intend that, where this Charter Contract and the Charter School

+Performance Framework references or is contingent upon state or federal accountability laws, that they be bound by any applicable modification or amendments to such laws upon the effective date of said modifications or amendments.
 The specific terms, form and requirements of the Charter School Performance Framework may be modified or amended to the extent required to align with changes to applicable state or federal accountability requirements, as set forth in law.
-In the event that any such modifications or amendments are required, the Authority will use best efforts to apply expectations for school performance in a manner consistent with those set forth in the Charter School Performance Framework as initially established in the Charter Contract. - 11.2.4 While both parties acknowledge that importance of the Charter School Performance Framework, and the Authority's obligation to consider the Charter Schools performance under the Charter School Performance Framework in any decision that results in reconstitution, revocation, or termination of a charter contract, the parties also acknowledge that the Authority may reconstitute the board, revoke the charter, or terminate the charter contract prior to its expiration of a school with acceptable performance under the Charter School Performance Framework if allowed by NRS 386.535.
+In the event that any such modifications or amendments are required, the Authority will use best efforts to apply expectations for school performance in a manner consistent with those set forth in the Charter School Performance Framework as initially established in the Charter Contract.